 Bob Burdenski

-There’s a special FREE preconference workshop on Monday morning featuring CASE Laureate and CASE Innovations in Annual Giving author Bob Burdenski teaching a special “Introduction to Annual Giving… and NEAGC” workshop.
-This pre-conference program is FREE, but is a bonus session only for those attendees coming in-person to NEAGC in Baltimore.
+There’s a special FREE preconference workshop on Monday morning featuring CASE Laureate and CASE Innovations in Annual Giving author Bob Burdenski, along with CASE Crystal Apple Speaker Skylar Beaver, teaching a special “Introduction to Annual Giving… and NEAGC” workshop.
+This pre-conference program is FREE, but is a bonus session only for those attendees coming in-person to NEAGC in Providence.
 We’ll talk about the evolving goals, methods, channels, messages, metrics — and the very idea of “annual giving” itself.
-Pack up your newbies (or your “oldbies” in need of a refresh)!
+Perfect for your newbies (or your “oldbies” in need of a refresh)!

 Annual Giving Branding and Identity – The RhodyNow Story